eclipse-scout/scout.maven-master/README.md

-Eclipse Scout - Parent
+Eclipse Scout - Maven Master
 ==========================

 [Eclipse Scout] [1] is a mature and open framework for modern, service oriented business applications.
 It substantially boosts developer productivity and is simple to learn.

-This repository **Eclipse Scout Parent** contains the parent pom for Eclipse Scout projects
+This repository **Eclipse Scout Maven Master** contains the master POMs for Eclipse Scout projects

 Downloads